isomerpages/csc-knowledge/_digital-issue-11/Pro Tip: Mindfulness in Prioritisation.md

 <p>Instead, you may find it better to aim for one small concrete change and sticking to it.
 What is most important is to choose and commit to a change that is most aligned to your values and aspirations.</p>

-<p>Choose and commit to a change that is most aligned to your values and aspirations.</p>
 </div>

 </div>